 Update 8/13/19: Just randomly happened to get my hands on a different DVD copy of the film, so I'm adding it to the mix.
 It's a Region 5 DVD from UTV World Movies and Shemaroo World Cinema.
 That should be interesting.

+Update 8/16/24: It's Yodate Week 2024!
+So is there anything I can add to this page?
+Why yes.
+I neglected to include the Criterion DVD, just the BD.
+So let's fix that now.
 1985's A Room With a View is one of several E.M.
 Forster adaptations from Merchant Ivory.
 In fact, it's their first; but it's no less exquisitely composed and scored as the rest.
 It also has one of my favorite casts: a young Helena Bonham Carter and Julian Sands run just a little wild under the influences of Italy and under the auspices of Maggie Smith, Denholm Elliot and Judi Dench.
 It's a beatific, smart and surprisingly briskly paced production of a deceptively simple story.

 In fact, if I had to come up with a criticism, it's that the story is perhaps a little too simple.
 She loves him, but societal conventions keep them apart and whoops!
 She winds up getting engaged to Daniel Day Lewis.
 Guess how it ends.
 Not that a film needs to be unpredictable.
 Is there ever any doubt that Frodo's going to melt that ring in the volcano even before Gandalf slips it to him?
 The joy is in the getting there, but there aren't even very many complications barring their inevitable outcome.
 That's what drove me to seek out Andrew Davies' 2007 adaptation for Masterpiece Theater, hoping for a slightly richer, more developed plot as Masterpiece Theater tends to deliver; but that turned out to be disappointingly inferior.
 In fact, this original film is surprisingly thorough in carrying over most everything from the novel except for some period political speeches by Elliot's character.
 It's just a simple story, and I don't imagine we'll ever see it told better on film than we do here.

-1) 2004 Warner Bros DVD; 2) 2009 UTV DVD; 3) 2015 Criterion BD.
+1) 2004 Warner Bros DVD; 2) 2009 UTV DVD; 3) 2015 Criterion DVD; 4) 2015 Criterion BD. |

-Well, I don't say that the old HD transfer and the new 4k scan are exactly evenly matched.
+But now we come to the new 4k scan.
 Criterion has done some additional clean-up, removing sporadic flecks, steadying a few loose frames, and tweaking the colors a bit.
 Those purple flowers pop a little more in that second set of shots, right?
 But it's hardly night and day.
 No, the biggest distinction is the aspect ratio.
 You may've noticed the Criterion screenshots are a little taller than the Warner Bros.
 Well, when Warner Bros made their transfer, they opened up the old letterboxing of the Image release from 1.85:1 to 1.78.
 But Criterion takes it even further, pillarboxing it to 1.66:1.
 And that does result in a tad more vertical information, even though it loses a sliver on the sides.
 According to Criterion's booklet, the 1.66 is the director's preferred aspect ratio, so that's a genuine improvement.

 And that's just disc 1.
 On the second DVD of the Warners version, we get a half hour documentary on the author from 1970 called E.M.
 Forster Remembered, interviews with Callow and Lewis, a featurette on the Merchant/ Ivory production team and a vintage television news report on the film that talks to Merchant, Carter, Elliot and others.
 There's also a slideshow, though interestingly, no trailer.
 But none of that is on the Criterion disc.
 The DVDs are also packaged in a very attractive slip case with an eight-page booklet.

-Not that the Criterion is bare-bones, far from it.
+Not that the Criterion is barebones, far from it.
 UTV is, though - they don't even have a trailer.
 But Criterion's created some excellent new features.
 Or, at least two.
 They've got a pair of roughly 30 minute featurettes (one's longer, one's shorter) called Thought and Passion and The Eternal Yes.
 The first talks to Ivory, Roberts and costume designer John Bright, and the second talks to Carter, Callow and Sands.
 These are actually better produced than the Warner Bros stuff, which apart from the commentary, is mostly sourced from television.
 And it's great to finally hear from Sands.
 Criterion also has a vintage television news segment of its own, and they do have the trailer.
 Their release also has a booklet with notes.
 It's just a shame they didn't or couldn't license Warner Bros' extras to create a strong, definitive package.

 So if it sounds like I'm making a case for the Warner Bros over the Criterion, no. If you're in the store with one copy in each hand, even assuming it's Warner's blu-ray rather than the DVDs, I'd recommend the Criterion.
 They've got the fresh 4k transfer and, hmm... it's really a tough call on the extras.
 Criterion's featurettes beat Warner's featurettes, but WB has the commentary.
 Definitely keep the older version if you've got it, because their extras are exclusive and somewhat extensive.
 Unless you're a high enough roller to buy both for the full set of special features, though, the extras situation is going to be frustrating no matter how you choose.
 So that tips the scale in favor of the Criterion.